-180 Medical stays dedicated to positively impacting lives through our compassionate service and high-quality catheter, ostomy, and incontinence supplies.
+180 Medical stays dedicated to positively impacting lives through our compassionate service and high-quality catheter and ostomy supplies.
 Additionally, we love being able to reach out and touch people who are going through hard times in rehabilitation centers and children’s hospitals across the country.
-One of the ways we do this is through our dedicated team of 180 Medical Patient Advocates, and we’d love for you to meet one of our Patient Advocates today!
+One of the ways we do this is through our dedicated team of Patient Advocates.
+We’d love for you to meet Brendan, 180 Medical Patient Advocate.

 With a new baby with spina bifida, Brendan’s parents could have been overwhelmed.
 Luckily, they received plenty of helpful guidance early on from medical professionals and peers, which helped as Brendan faced numerous surgeries over the years as he grew.

 Today, Brendan’s goal as a Patient Advocate for 180 Medical is to keep “paying it forward” by supporting the needs of families and caregivers of children with spina bifida.
 Keep reading to find out more about Brendan and the amazing work he’s doing!

 Brendan, talk to us a bit more about your role as a Patient Advocate at 180 Medical.